gsknnft/QWormhole/ROADMAP.md

   - Configurable batch sizes per entropy policy
   - Automatic flush timers for partial batches

-_Note: the full 0.3.0 feature set is merged into the dev branch, but the published package version remains 0.1.x until we cut an official release._
+_Note: the full 0.3.0 feature set is merged into the dev branch, but the published package version is now 0.2.0.
+Official release is ready for publish._

 ## Native & Transport